 - Graduates are individually presented to the Chancellor.
 You’ll be asked to move to the side of the stage until a signal from the Proctor calls you for presentation.

-- At presentation the protocol is to acknowledge the Dean and then the Chancellor by raising your trencher (cap), before walking to centre stage.
+- At presentation, the protocol is to acknowledge the Dean and then the Chancellor by touching your trencher (cap), before walking to centre stage.

 - A photograph is taken of you as the Chancellor congratulates you.

-- You’ll be presented with your academic record, Australian Higher Education Graduation Statement (AHEGS) and a testamur confirming your award title, level and conferral date.
+- You’ll be presented with your printed testamur, which confirms your award title, level and conferral date.
 This testamur is a legal document that is issued in original form once only.

 - After the occasional address, graduates are invited to participate in the academic procession and guests are invited for refreshments.